TDarkShadow/iheartnewvegas/main.md

 bNoDeadMoneyTeleport=1
 ```

-> This stops the game from teleporting the player to the DLC entrance at both Dead Money and Lonesome Road.
+> Stops the game from teleporting the player to the DLC entrance at both Dead Money and Lonesome Road.

 ### falloutcustom.ini (Optional)